 AT&T Phone Activation

-Curious about activating your new phone with AT&T?
+Curious about activating your new or used phone (you can check out some great deals on cheap AT&T phones here) with AT&T?
 There are several different ways to activate a new phone, depending on the circumstance.
 You can:

 - Visit the AT&T activation page.